There are so many elements that you need to manage while running a political campaign.

 You can detect what is missing in their messaging and communication with the voters and fill in the gaps to win the voters over.
 Also, you can learn from your opponent’s mistakes by monitoring the crisis they’re going through.

 You can track opponents’ attacks in real-time whether they’re using social media, news outlets, or their rallies.
-Also, you can track how are those attacks resonating with the public.
-If you notice that those attacks are making a difference and damaging your campaign, you’ll have enough time to react to calm the situation down.
+Also, you can track whether or not those attacks are resonating with the public.
+If you notice that the attacks are making a difference and damaging your campaign, you’ll have enough time to react to calm the situation down.

 That way you won’t have to sweat the small stuff and focus on things that matter.
 This will also give you a great chance for a counter-attack.